jafetgado/ThermoProt/README.rst

 Citation
 ----------
-In published works, please cite this paper:
+If you find ThermoProt useful, please cite the following:

-Gado, J.E., Beckham, G.T., Payne, C.M (2019).
-Predicting protein thermostability
+Gado, J.E., 2021.
+"Machine learning and bioinformatic insights into key enzymes for a bio-based circular economy".
+DOI:
-with machine learning.
+10.13023/etd.2021.009